Angelo State University: Campus

 The Lloyd D. and Johnell S. Vincent Nursing-Physical Science Building was completed during the spring semester of 1985.
 Located across the mall from the Physical Education Building and the Emil C. Rassman Building, the building contains about 73,000 sq ft (6,800 m^{2}) arranged over two floors.
-The building houses the university's nursing program, the Physics and Geosciences Department, and offices for the Dean of the College of Sciences and the Dean of the Graduate School.
-Specialized teaching and laboratory facilities are included for physics, physical science, geology, and nursing.
+The building houses the Physics and Geosciences Department, David L. Hirschfeld Department of Engineering, the Department of Security Studies and Criminal Justice, and offices for the Dean of the College of Sciences and Engineering.
+Specialized teaching and laboratory facilities are included for physics, physical science, geology, and engineering.
 The building houses one of the largest planetariums among the nation's colleges and universities, featuring a 50-ft (15 m) dome and seating for 114.
 The facility is used as a lecture hall and for other special programs.
 It is also used in conjunction with academic courses in astronomy and for public shows.

 The 86,000-sq-ft (8,000 m^{2}) Mathematics-Computer Science Building, completed in 1996, houses the Department of Mathematics and the Department of Computer Science, as well as facilities to support the university's mainframe computing services.
 Other recent additions include expansion of the Cavness Science Building, construction of the new Texan Hall residences, and adding another floor to the Porter Henderson Library to accommodate the Communications, Drama, and Journalism Department and Honors Program.

 The Management Instruction and Research Center is a 6000 acre ranch on O.C.
 Fisher Lake property, which Angelo State has under long-term lease from the US Corps of Engineers.
 These facilities support the programs in animal science and biology and a wide range of management and research activities.